 Recommended by Denise of ChefDenise.com

-The repurposed 1912 power plant is filled with restaurants, bars, shops, and art galleries.
+The repurposed 1912 power plant has restaurants, bars, shops, and art galleries.
 Savannah’s open container policy allows those over 21 to carry alcoholic beverages in clear plastic cups in the historic area.
 So, it’s probably no coincidence that there’s a tavern at the beginning of the Plant Riverside District.
 If you’re not ready for a drink when you start, you’ll have plenty of opportunities along the way.

 Stop in at Generator Hall and hang out on a lounge chair under a glass dinosaur if you need a respite.
 When hunger hits, you’re never far from an eatery.
 Savannah is one of the best foodie cities of the South, right up there with New Orleans and Charleston.